sagemath/trac_to_gh/Issue 6391.md

 # Issue 6391: libGAP!  -- create a Cython library interface to gap

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6391

 Original creator: was